 How do you use this information?

-What you absolutely do not want to be doing is to plagiarize other people’s work- i.e straight up copy it.
+What you absolutely do not want to be doing is plagiarizing other people’s work- i.e., straight up copying it.
 This is both legally and ethically dubious and shows a total lack of creativity and respect.

 No – what you want to do is examine all of the top-ranking videos for your chosen keyword and look for any similarities and patterns that connect them.